rajeshsinha1997/task-manager-rest-java/README.md

 4. DELETE /tasks/{task_id}&nbsp;&nbsp;&nbsp;- delete a particular task by it's corresponding id

 The [Postman Collection](https://github.com/rajeshsinha1997/task-manager-rest-java/blob/main/tmr/postman_collection/task-manager-rest-api.postman_collection.json) present in the repository contains more detailed information about these endpoints.

+## Contribute to the Repository

+- Check the [ISSUES](https://github.com/rajeshsinha1997/task-manager-rest-java/issues) section of the repository for any open issue which is available to be picked up, and add a comment informing that you're willing to work on that particular issue.
+It will be assigned to you.
+Also, if you have any suggestion or enhancement in mind, which can be implemented then start a discussion on that in the [DISCUSSIONS](https://github.com/rajeshsinha1997/task-manager-rest-java/discussions) section of the repository.
+After verifying the requirement a new issue will be created.

+- Once the issue has been assigned to you, create a separate feature branch for that issue, and implement your changes in that feature branch.
+Make sure to update the ___Test Cases___, ___Postman Collection___, and the ___README.md___ file accordingly.

+- Once you're done with implementing the changes, raise a pull request towards the '**develop**' branch from your feature branch, and wait for code reviews.

+- After the code review, if code review comments have been added to the pull request, go through the comments and make the suggested changes.
+If you have any thought or suggestions related to the suggested changes, feel free to add those as comments to those suggestions.

+- Once the code review is finished, the pull request will be merged to the '**develop**' branch, and will move to the main branch with the next upcoming release. **Once the pull request has been merged to the develop branch, your name will be added as a __contributor__ in the project repository**.